colinsurprenant/bloombroom/README.md

 - Standard **Bloomfilter** class for bounded key space
 - **ContinuousBloomfilter** class for unbounded keys (**stream**)
-- Bitfield class (single bit field)
-- BitBucketField class (multiple bit fields)
+- **Bitfield** class for compact & fast manipulation of bits field of arbitrary lenght
+- **BitBucketField** class for compact & fast manipulation of series of bit "buckets" of arbitrary size
-- Fast FNV hashing using C implementation with FFI bindings.
+- Fast **FNV hashing** using C implementation with FFI bindings.

-The Bloom filter is a space-efficient probabilistic data structure that is used to test whether an element is a member of a set.
+The [Bloom filter](http://en.wikipedia.org/wiki/Bloom_filter) is a space-efficient probabilistic data structure that is used to test whether an element is a member of a set.
 False positives are possible, but false negatives are not.
-See [wikipedia](http://en.wikipedia.org/wiki/Bloom_filter).

 Bloom filters are normally used in the context of a bounded set since the filter size must be known in advance. for a given filter capacity, its total bit size will affect the false positive error rate.
 The total number of bits required for a given filter can be computed from the required filter capacity and target error rate.
 See the [references](#references) section for more info.

+This implementation uses [FNV hashing](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function).
+FNV is designed to be fast to compute.

 ### ContinuousBloomfilter
-The **ContinuousBloomfilter** provides a bloom filter implementation which support unbounded stream of elements.
+The [ContinuousBloomfilter](http://colinsurprenant.com/blog/2012/05/12/continuous-bloom-filter/) provides a bloom filter implementation which support unbounded stream of elements.
 Elements are expired after a chosen TTL.
 At initialization the filter capacity must be estimated for the numbers of elements expected over the given TTL period.

 For example to do dedupping on a stream with a rate of **5000 items/sec** over a period of **60 minutes** would require a filter capacity of **18M** elements.
 For a required error rate of **0.1%** the filter would need **246mb** of memory (which include all Ruby objects overhead).